MustcodeQ/Puddle---E-commerce-for-Digital-Products/README.md

 - **Version Control**: Git

 ## Installation
+- pip install -r requirements.txt
+- Run migrations:

-Install dependencies:
+## Install dependencies:

-pip install -r requirements.txt
+- pip install -r requirements.txt
-Run migrations:
+- Run migrations:

-python manage.py migrate
+- python manage.py migrate

-Create a superuser (optional):
+## Create a superuser (optional):

-python manage.py createsuperuser
+- python manage.py createsuperuser
-Run the development server:
+- Run the development server:

-python manage.py runserver
+- python manage.py runserver
-Usage
+## Usage

-Access the application by opening your web browser and going to http://127.0.0.1:8000/.
+- Access the application by opening your web browser and going to  http://127.0.0.1:8000/.
 Register a new account or log in with an existing account.
 Browse and search for digital products.
 Join community discussions and share your thoughts on products.